mikkel-ol-bestseller/teams-bot/README.md

 ![Unsubscribe](img/unsubscribe.png)

-Now only notifications for new commits to the main branches are enabled.
+Now only notifications for new commits to the main branches are enabled and they look like this:

 This can of course be customized even more; to dive deeper into the possibilities ask the bot `help` or visit https://github.com/integrations/microsoft-teams/blob/master/Readme.md